mjfrigaard/sharing-your-work/manuscript/chapter1.md

 * [Opinion: Is science really facing a reproducibility crisis, and do we need it to?](https://www.pnas.org/content/115/11/2628)
 * [Publish or Perish: Is Milton's Paradise Lost on Academia?](https://areomagazine.com/2018/10/09/publish-or-perish-is-miltons-paradise-lost-on-academia/)

+*A special note for graduate students,*
+*Provided you did your [research](https://www.usnews.com/education/best-graduate-schools/top-graduate-schools/paying), a postgraduate school degree is still likely to be an excellent investment for your future.
+And after a few challenging years and sleepless nights, you'll be on your way to a rewarding career.
+We loved graduate school--we made friends and colleagues we are still in contact with and received some excellent advice from outstanding (and unexpected) mentors.
+As we write this, the cost of college tuition has grown faster than the amount of [financial aid available](https://www.insidehighered.com/news/2017/10/25/tuition-and-fees-still-rising-faster-aid-college-board-report-shows), and studies are showing degrees is some fields [have more value than others](https://www.eurekalert.org/pub_releases/2015-09/uok-coc091115.php).
+In recognition of these changes, we decided to write a technical guide that covered a few topics that were missing from our graduate education.
+We wanted to share what we've learned with the hopes it would make the transition from school to work a little less shocking.*